tavindev/SE2425_61905_64605_64613_64614_64616_64621/SE202425/Milestone3/MergedReviewLog.md

 Author: Rodrigo Castro 64621

-The player is the primary actor because they issue the command, while the server is the secondary actor because it performs operations on the world, such as placing blocks.
+The player is the primary actor because they issue the command, and there is no secondary actor.
 The use case is correct.

 ### 2. Select Snapshot